beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/lower-level.md

 !!! note "Connectivity"
     In the Beamable SDK, we do NOT handle the concept of "player connectivity to the internet" via request/response heuristics.
     See `UBeamNotifications` below and [Connectivity](connectivity.md) for more information.

+!!! note "Request/Response Object Lifecycle"
+    When we deserialize every request's response, all its `UObject` instances are created with the Request `UObject` instance as its `Outer` parameter.
+We ensure that, as long as there are running Operations and Waits depending on that Request, all of its `UObject` instances will not be garbage collected.
+However, after said Operations/Waits are done, we'll no longer keep a reference to the Request's `UObject`.
+This means that, if you want to cache or use any `UObject` instance from the Response hierarchy, you need to keep a reference to the Request `UObject` yourself.

 ## `UBeamNotifications`
 Every Beamable player has an open WebSocket connection to the Beamable server while they are logged-in.